MeghaGajbhiye/PSFT-Workshop/IAM Lab - Best Practices/LabGuide-IAM.md

 ## **Part 2:** View Service Limit.

 During the workshop, you might face problems related to service limit.
-Please check if you have enough availability of resource in your Availability Domain or else change the Availability Domain to 1/2/3 as per the resource availbility.
+Please check if you have enough resource availability in your Availability Domain or change the Availability Domain to 1/2/3 as per the resource availability.

-1. To check the service limit, navigate to the three-line menu on the top left and click on Governance -> Limits, Quotas and Usage.
+1. To check the service limit, navigate to the three-line menu on the top left and click on **Governance -> Limits, Quotas, and Usage**.

 ![](./images/slimit.png "")